-The Andmans has several dive sites, and so many are still undiscovered.
+The Andamans has several dive sites, and so many are still undiscovered.
 But it is this sheer variety that attracts everyone, from beginners to expert divers.
-From wrecks that are now home to some colourful sea creatures, to sites known for turtles or sharks, to macro sites – The Andamans has it all.
+From wrecks that are now home to some colorful sea creatures, to sites known for turtles or sharks, to macro sites – The Andamans has it all.

 The main islands of the Andamans each have their own diving spots.
 The list is extensive and it would take all day and then some to accurately get into all of it.
 We’ve listed down a few major sites below, and there’s several more to spice things up if you need it.

-The Wall – The wall is a sloping formation, starting at 10 metres and dropping all the way to 55 metres.
-While it has a certain set of marine creatures that call it home, the changing tides and undersea currents often bring long guests like barracuda or tuna.
-It is just about 15 minutes away from Havelock Island
+The Wall – The wall is a sloping formation, starting at 10 meters and dropping all the way to 55 meters.
+While it has a certain set of marine creatures that call it home, the changing tides and undersea currents often bring along guests like barracuda or tuna.
+It is just about 15 minutes away from Havelock Island.

-Johnny’s Gorge – A dive site located at 30 metres, Johnny’s Gorge is essentially a bunch of rocky outcrops on a sandy stretch.
-It is home to a number of fishes, from angel fish to schools of colourful fish, and sharks!
+Johnny’s Gorge – A dive site of 30 meters, Johnny’s Gorge is essentially a bunch of rocky outcrops on a sandy stretch.
+It is home to a number of fishes, from angelfish to schools of colorful fish, and sharks!
 It is 18.5 kms from Havelock island.

 MV Mars – Situated near Havelock, this site is the wreck of a small wooden boat that sank in 2006.
-The wreck rests upright, and is home to a variety of fish.
-Visibility isn’t perfect like most wrecks, but still makes for an interesting dive.
+The wreck rests upright and is home to a variety of fish.
+Visibility isn’t perfect like most wrecks, but it still makes for an interesting dive.
 The site is just off the reef, 4 kms from Havelock.
-Since the wreck rests in just 15 mts of water it is a great site for beginners.
+Since the wreck rests in just 15 meters of water it’s a great site for beginners.